Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method: Proposed Dataset

-Our research employed the postprocessing pipeline in Fig.~\ref{fig:beam-splitter}.
+Our research employed the postprocessing pipeline in Figure~\ref{fig:pipeline}.
 Given the three videos from our cameras, we matched the horizontally flipped left distorted view to the left ground-truth view and rectified the stereopair using a homography transformation.
 To estimate the transformation parameters, we employed MAGSAC++~\cite{barath2020magsac++}.
-We selected SIFT~\cite{lowe2004distinctive} and the Brute-Force matcher to match the left views, as well as the LoFTR matcher~\cite{sun2021loftr} for rectification because it can better handle large parallax.

-The technique of Pitié et al.~\cite{Pitie2007IET} perfectly corrected the small loss in the transmitted beam.
+We selected SIFT~\cite{lowe2004distinctive} to match the left views, as well as the LoFTR~\cite{sun2021loftr} for rectification because LoFTR can better handle large parallax.
+The technique of Pitié and Kokaram~\cite{pitie2007linear} perfectly corrected global color difference between ground-truth views.
 Without it, our approach would have been unable to obtain accurate ground-truth data.
 We performed temporal alignment using audio streams captured by the cameras: superimposing one stream on the other in the video editor allowed us to find the offset in frames.